-- install:proclib is the data set name that the ZWESIS01 JCL member that is used to start the ZWESIS01 started task will be copied into, for example, USER.PROCLIB. - install:parmlib is the data set name that the ZWESIP00 PARMLIB member will be copied into and used by the ZWESIS01 PROCLIB.
-Choose a value such as IZUSVR.PARMLIB. - install:loadlib is the data set name where the ZWESIS01 load module will be copied into.
+- install:proclib is the data set name that the ZWESIS01 and ZWESAUX JCL members that are used to start the ZWESIS01 and ZWESAUX started tasks will be copied into, for example, USER.PROCLIB. - install:parmlib is the data set name that the ZWESIP00 PARMLIB member will be copied into and used by the ZWESIS01 PROCLIB.
+Choose a value such as IZUSVR.PARMLIB. - install:loadlib is the data set name that the ZWESIS01 and ZWESAUX load modules will be copied into.
 This data set will be created as a PDSE and be APF authorized by the script.
-Choose a value such as USER.LOADLIB.
+Choose a value such as USER.LOADLIB. - 1.
+Specify the following user parameters in the xmem-server/zowe-install-apf-server.yaml file:

 '''

 APF server users

 users:

 User to run Zowe server (required, no default values)

 zoweUser=

+TSS Facility Owner (Required for TSS. 'auto' supplies the running user)

+tssFacilityOwner=auto

 APF server STC user (ZWESISTC by default)

 stcUser=

 APF server STC user UID (required if STC user doesn't exist)

 stcUserUid=

 STC user group (required if either STC user or profile doesn't exist)

 stcGroup=

 '''